 16) The eligible assessee shall file his acceptance to the variations in the draft assessment order or final draft assessment order or revised draft assessment order, as the case may be, within a period of 30 days of receiving the draft order.

-17) The NFAC shall finalise the assessment, upon receipt of acceptance from the eligible assessee or non-receipt of objections within the time specified u/s 144C(2), within 1 month from the end of the month:
+17) The NFAC shall finalize the assessment, upon receipt of acceptance from the eligible assessee or non-receipt of objections within the time specified u/s 144C(2), within 1 month from the end of the month:

 The NFAC shall serve a copy of the order along with the notice for initiating penalty proceedings and demand notice, if any, stating the sum payable or refund due.